Sara Jane Lowry

 Consider bringing in an interim to help with the transition

-The client I am working with is going with an interim director for a few months — a help when executive director resignswise choice as they are in the midst of strategic planning.
+The client I am working with is going with an interim director for a few months — a wise choice as they are in the midst of strategic planning.
 An experienced interim director keeps all the balls in the air.
 The right interim will be able to add some new networks and processes to the organization.

 Despite the sting of the resignation, try to accept it as a unique opportunity, rather than a painful loss.
 What was working then won’t work to get you to the next level.
 Reevaluating your needs and hiring for what you need now is a hidden opportunity in a difficult situation.
 When the executive director resigns, the gift is unexpected.